Vascular Surgery Fellowship

 Vascular Pre-op Conference – This conference normally occurs every Wednesday at 7 AM, except the 4th Wednesday of every month, when the conference block is used for the Morbidity and Mortality conference.
 This interactive preoperative conference provides the chief resident on the VA Vascular service (PGY-IV) and vascular surgery fellows on both the UF Health Shands Hospital and VAMC services a chance to present upcoming cases and discuss the surgical management options.
 The faculty then question the presenters in an interactive, oral board format with a strong emphasis on evidence-based decisions.

-VQI Conference –This is a monthly roundtable discussion of the quality initiatives that are ongoing within the Division of Vascular Surgery, most notably the Southeastern Vascular Quality Initiative.
+VQI Conference – This is a quarterly roundtable discussion of the quality initiatives that are ongoing within the Division of Vascular Surgery, most notably the Southeastern Vascular Quality Initiative.
 This discussion is integrated with the morbidity and mortality conference.
+Institution and regional quality reports are reviewed by the faculty VQI ‘champions’ and provide fellows the required exposure to quality improvement initiatives.

-Vascular Lab Conference- This was designed as a reflection of a perceived area of opportunity to strengthen the fellowship.
-This is on an 11 month cycle with the 12th month being for a practice exam.
-The conference consists of a set curriculum of core vascular lab topics as well as interesting and current cases using vascular ultrasound.
-At the conclusion of the 12 month cycle, each fellow will be able to successfully take and pass the RPVI examination.
+Vascular Lab Conference – This was originally designed over 10 years ago as a reflection of a perceived area of opportunity to further strengthen and differentiate the fellowship.
+The conference supplements the mentored interpretation that occurs throughout the 2 years of training. is the course runs on an 11-month cycle with the 12th month being designed for a practice exam in an effort to prepare trainees for the Registered Physician in Vascular Interpretation Exam (RPVI) which is required to eventually receive American Board of Surgery certification in Vascular surgery.
+The conference consists of a set curriculum of core vascular lab topics, as well as interesting and current cases using vascular ultrasound.
+At the conclusion of the 12-month cycle, each fellow will be able to successfully take and pass the RPVI examination.
 A textbook is provided to each fellow.

 Living in Gainesville

-Gainesville offers all the benefits of a small, college town, including great college sports, low cost housing within minutes of the hospital, no rush-hour traffic, ethnic diversity, University-sponsored cultural activities, good schools and a safe environment for families with children.
-Gainesville is ideally situated within 1-1½ hours to the Gulf and the Atlantic Ocean, and 2 hours to Jacksonville, Orlando, and Tampa.
+Gainesville offers all the benefits of a small college town, including great college sports, low-cost housing within minutes of the hospital, no rush-hour traffic, ethnic diversity, University-sponsored cultural activities, good schools, and a safe environment for families with children.
+Gainesville is ideally situated within 1-1½ hours of the Gulf and the Atlantic Ocean, and 2 hours to Jacksonville, Orlando, and Tampa.
 The weather is almost perfect for nearly 9 months of the year, with 2 months of hot and 1 month of cool temperatures.
 Outdoor activities are popular and opportunities are plentiful for cycling, mountain biking, swimming, hiking, and canoeing, just to name a few.

 We hope you have found this brief overview of our Fellowship program helpful and informative.
 You undoubtedly still have many questions and we hope that we will have the opportunity to meet and answer them in person.